-- The main part of the page is the main window to display the configuration page. - 2) The Port Led Indicator table lies at the top of the page.
+- 1) The main part of the page is the main window to display the configuration page. - 2) The Port Led Indicator table lies at the top of the page.
 It provides a visual representation of the ports on the switch front panel to display the status of the ports.
-The ports, signed with number are the Giga ports, signed with SFP are the SFP ports.
-The green icon indicates that the port is linked; the gray icon indicates that the port is not linked; the gray icon with a black bar indicates that the port is disabled; for the SFP port, the blue icon indicates that the SFP module hasn't been installed.
+The ports, signed with number are the normal ports, signed with GIGA are the Giga ports, signed with SFP are the SFP ports.
+The green icon indicates that the port is linked; the gray icon indicates that the port is not linked; a gray icon with a black bar indicates that the port is disabled; for the SFP port, a blue icon indicates that the SFP module hasn't been installed.